Prostate Cancer Overview

 The exact cause of prostate cancer is not known.
 It is due to the mutation of cells which leads to this cancer.
 Certain risk factors such as genetics, environmental and exposure to radiation may be considered as few of the high-risk factors.

 What are the types of prostate cancer?

 The type of prostate cancer is based upon the type of cells involved in the cancer formation.
 After a complete analysis, this can be diagnosed and accordingly a doctor can initiate with a particular treatment.
 Its types are as follows:

 - Acinar adenocarcinoma:

-Adenocarcinomas are such cancers which develop in the gland cells which mainly lines up the prostate gland.
+Adenocarcinomas are such cancers that develop in the gland cells which mainly lines up the prostate gland.
 This one is the most commonly found type of cancer amongst several other types of prostate cancer.
-Almost every person diagnosed with prostate cancer falls under this category.
+Almost every person diagnosed with this cancer falls under this category.

 Ductal adenocarcinoma begins in the ducts or tubes which lines up the prostate gland.
 It usually tends to grow rapidly and spread with more speed than acinar adenocarcinoma.
 When cancer initiates and progresses it eventually causes pain and blockage at times within the ducts.

 Transitional cell cancer of the prostate begins mainly in the cells which line up the tube that carries urine to the out from the body, also termed as the urethra.
 This particular cancer begins in the bladder and usually spreads into the prostate gland.
 But in very rare cases this cancer begins directly within the prostate gland and spreads towards the bladder via entrance or through adjacent tissues.

 - Squamous cell cancer: